 This page briefly outlines the expectations of adults in our school We promote safe practices for the whole school community through our comprehensive Safeguarding Policy, a copy of which can be obtained from our website or the school office, similarly the full policy for safeguarding expectations and visitors to our school can be downloaded HERE.

-The Designated Safeguarding Lead is: Matthew Bulpitt (Executive Headteacher)
+The Designated Safeguarding Lead is: Matthew Bulpitt (Headteacher)

 The Deputy Safeguarding Leads are:

-Charlie Rhodes (Head of School), Lisa Leonard (Assistant Headteacher), Ella Gardiner (Assistant Headteacher)
+Charlie Rhodes (Deputy Headteacher), Lisa Leonard (Assistant Headteacher), Ella Gardiner (Assistant Headteacher)

 Safeguarding procedures at our school.